Methodius of Olympus: Works

 Methodius had a comprehensive philosophical education, and was an important theologian as well as a prolific and polished author.
 Chronologically, his works can only be assigned in a general way to the end of the third and the beginning of the 4th century.
-He became of special importance in the history of theological literature, in that he combated various views of the great Alexandrian, Origen.
-He particularly attacked his doctrine that man's body at the resurrection is not the same body as he had in life, as well as his idea of the world's eternity.
-Nevertheless, he recognized the great services of Origen in ecclesiastical theology.
+He became of special importance in the history of theological literature, in that he combated various views of Origen's.
+He particularly attacked Origen's doctrine that man's body at the resurrection is not the same body as he had in life, as well as his idea of the world's eternity.

-Like Origen, he is strongly influenced by Plato's philosophy, and uses to a great extent the allegorical explanation of Scripture.
+Like Origen, Methodius is strongly influenced by Plato's philosophy, and uses to a great extent the allegorical explanation of Scripture.
 Of his numerous works only one has come down to us complete in a Greek text: the dialogue on virginity, under the title Symposium, or on Virginity (Symposion e peri hagneias).
 In the dialogue, composed with reference to Plato's Symposium, he depicts a festive meal of ten virgins in the garden of Arete, at which each of the participators extols Christian virginity and its sublime excellence.
 It concludes with a hymn on Jesus as the Bridegroom of the Church.
-Larger fragments are preserved of several other writings in Greek; we know of other works from old versions in Slavonic, though some are abbreviated.
+Larger fragments are preserved of several other writings in Greek; old versions of other works survive in Slavonic, though some are abbreviated.